 - MADE IN THE USA: Approvals: USCG No 160.046.36/0 TC No 168.006.010 "

 S.O.S.
 Emergency Food Rations took the lead in our reviews.
 This is mostly because of how each serving is packaged separately so you can open the bag and keep moisture from reaching the other servings.

-Read our entire review of the S.O.S.
-Emergency Food Rations here.
+You can read our full S.O.S.
+Food Rations here.